 - Provide satisfactory placement test scores

-- Provide proof of completion of an associate or bachelor’s degree
+- Provide proof of completion of an associate or bachelor's degree (if applicable)

 - TEAS Score of 60 or higher